-CC.
-Not to commit any fraud in connection with any Federal nousing assistance program.
+minor under the Tenant's care or custody to violate this section.
+INITIAL AA.
+To comply with applicable State law regarding truancy and not violate the Pennsylvania Juvenile Act which defines as "truant" a child who, while subject to compulsor school attendance, is habitually and "without justification" absent from school as it applies to minors residing in the "Household."
+INITIAL BB.
+To identify her/himself by showing valid photo-identification when requested for entry onto HACP property.
+INITIAL CC.
+Not to commit any fraud in connection with any Federal housing assistance program.
 INITIAL DD.
 For each adult in the Tenant household to perform at least 8 hours per month of qualifying community service (as specified by the PHA) unless the requirement is waived due to age, disability, or the fact that an adult is excused from this requirement because he/she is working, attending an educational institution, or participating in some other qualified training program.
 INITIAL EE.
 When required, Tenant(s) agrees to relocate pursuant to the Uniform Relocation Act and will comply with relocation efforts, plans, policies and rules.
 Failure to participate in the relocation will result in termination of this lease.
 INITIAL FF.
 No member of the tenant's household may be registered on a sex offender registry while living in housing.
 If a household member who is not subject to registry upon admission to the household subsequently becomes eligible for registration on any sex offender registry, then that person will be removed from the household immediately and not permitted to return for the duration of their registration requirement.
 If the family fails or refuses to remove and exclude such member, that shall be considered a serious breach of lease subject to termination.
-10. HA INITIAL In addition to the other obligations under this Lease, HACP agrees to perform the following: A. Maintain the Units and the Premises not otherwise assigned to Tenant for maintenance and upkeep, in a decent, safe, and sanitary condition.
-B. Conduct periodic inspections of the Unit.